React Setup with Prettier and ESLint

 which enforces the Google JavaScript Style Guide.
 To use this instead,

-replace every instance of airbnb with google (in the installation and the .eslintrc
+replace every instance of airbnb with google (in the installation and the .eslintrc file).

 Remember, linters are supposed to work for you.
 So if you run into any linting rules that annoy you or anyone on your team, turn them off!